-Table 3: Prescribed Premises Categories
+Table 3: Prescribed Premises Categories in the Existing Licence

 Classification of Premises Description Approved Premises production or design capacity or throughput Category 12 Screening etc. of material: premises (other than premises within category 5 or 8) on which material extracted from the ground is screened, washed, crushed, ground, milled, sized or separated.
 100 000 tonnes per annual period